How to Clean Linux Mint Safely

 0. If you can't even boot normally because your disk is too full, you'll need to do some preliminary emergency cleaning before you can apply the cleaning methods described on this page.
 For this, proceed as follows:

 One of the options you get to see then, should be a clean option.
 Set it to work and hopefully this'll give you the leeway you need to reboot normally.
-Then apply the cleaning methods described on this page.
+Then apply the other cleaning methods described on this page.

 If you never get to see the Grub menu: you can make the Grub menu visible when you turn on your computer, by hitting the Esc key just once, immediately after the BIOS screen disappears.